dacort/athena-sqlite/README.md

 ### Lambda layer

-First you need to build and upload the Lambda layer.
+First you need to build Lambda layer.
 There are two Dockerfiles and build scripts in the `lambda-layer/` directory.

+We'll execute each of the build scripts and copy the results to the target directory.
+This is referenced by the SAR template, [`athena-sqlite.yaml`](athena-sqlite.yaml).

 ```
 cd lambda-layer
 ./build.sh
 ./build-pyarrow.sh
-cd layer
-zip -r python_libs.zip python
-aws s3 cp python_libs.zip s3://<BUCKET>/lambda/layers/apsw/
+cp -R layer/ ../target/
 ```

-Once you've done that, create a new Lambda layer that points to `https://<BUCKET>.s3.amazonaws.com/lambda/layers/apsw/python_libs.zip`.
-Choose `Python 3.7` as a compatible runtime.

 ### Upload sample data